-In Australia, classroom management and student engagement are significant issues for teachers, school leaders, system administrators and the public.
-They heavily affect community perception, teacher efficacy and well-being, and the standards of achievement of students including misbehaving students.
-As a practising or beginning teacher, I am sure student behaviour is of prime concern for you and will continue to be as you progress through your teaching career.
-The outcome of working through this text is for you to develop an approach that will enable you to develop a working language of discipline and to respond to student behaviour in a positive and effective manner to preserve the dignity of the young person while engaging them in learning.
+In Australia, and in education settings across the world, classroom management and student engagement are significant issues for teachers, school leaders, system administrators and the public.
+They heavily affect community perception, teacher efficacy and well-being, and the standards of achievement of students (including misbehaving students).
+As a practising or beginning teacher, I am sure student behaviour is of prime concern for you and will continue to be so as you progress through your teaching career.
+The outcome of working through this text is for you to develop an approach that will enable you to develop a working language of the discipline and to respond to student behaviour in a positive and effective manner to preserve the dignity of the young person while engaging them in learning.